-With the signing into law of 2011 Wisconsin Act 143, a landlord’s obligations with regard to a tenant’s abandoned property has just gotten much easier.
+With the signing into law of 2011 Wisconsin Act 143, a landlord’s obligations with regard to a tenant’s abandoned property have just gotten much easier.

 Under the old law, a landlord had three options with respect to a tenant’s abandoned property.
 They were: